 Another excellent example of Islamic commands in coexistence with fellow human beings, regardless of their faith and beliefs, is Imam Ali ibn Abi Talib’s order:

-Develop in your heart the feeling of love for your people and let it be the source of kindliness and blessing to them.
+Develop in your heart the feeling of love for your people, and let it be the source of kindliness and blessing to them.
 Do not behave with them like a barbarian, and do not appropriate to yourself that which belongs to them.
 Remember that the citizens of the state are of two categories.
 They are either your brethren in religion or your brethren in kind.”4

 We believe that the coexistence, harmony, and cooperation of leaders and followers of all religions are very effective in solving problems and curbing the current crises of human society.
 War and insecurity, environmental crisis, global warming and threats to biodiversity, discrimination, economic and social inequalities, the crisis of the meaning of life, stress, and mental health crises are examples of current crises that religious institutions can and must play a role in curbing.

-We all need to work closely together toward Breaking the cycle of humanitarian crises, protecting civilians in conflict, and confronting shared global risks.
+We all need to work closely together toward breaking the cycle of humanitarian crises, protecting civilians in conflict, and confronting shared global risks.
 We welcome any initiative and plan to strengthen the coexistence of the followers of religions and humankind, and we are ready to expand our activities in this field.

 Congratulations on the World Interfaith Harmony Week!